 He has tried to put his felony conviction from 27 years ago behind him.
 He served his time, reflected on his mistakes, reached new personal heights and has maintained a positive outlook and exemplary life since then.
 He is a productive citizen.
-But much like other former offenders, he faces one implacable barrier: He remains unable to vote.
+But much like other former offenders, he faced one implacable barrier: He was unable to vote.
 To Anthony, the right to vote is essential to any individual's full acclimation and return to society.
 He applied to Florida's Clemency Board for rights restoration around 2000, but as of 2013 he was told his application was sitting in Tallahassee and had not been processed.
-As of 2018, he remains unable to register to vote.
+In the 2018 midterm elections he regained his ability to register to vote.

-Since his release back in 1995, he has not stopped working.
+Since his release in 1995, he has not stopped working.
 He has resolutely confronted and overcome obstacles in his way to find opportunities, earn a living, support his family, and advocate for what's right in his community.
-Still, he cannot vote.
-Continued denial of his right to vote means that even after almost 30 years since his conviction, and despite his many achievements and his undisputed rehabilitation, Anthony is not fully accepted as a member of our society and not an equal citizen.
-"I am feeling invisible, like I am voiceless," said Anthony.
+Continued denial of his right to vote meant that even after almost 30 years since his conviction, and despite his many achievements and his undisputed rehabilitation, Anthony was not fully accepted as a member of our society and not an equal citizen.
+"I am feeling invisible, like I am voiceless," said Anthony ahead of the 2018 midterm elections.
 "As Ralph Ellison said, 'an African-American male is not acknowledged in this country as a man and as a human for that matter.'"